 Alternate Diagram for Figure 2

 This scenario depicts an envisaged future of S-125 data promulgation.
 Based on a standardized structured AtoN information (List of Lights) format, compatible systems will be able to exchange AtoN Data seamlessly.
 As depicted, each AtoN Administration may have a unique AtoN Information Management System.
 This system should automatically promulgate S-125 Data from the authoritative source for use by national and local authorities (e.g. Port State Authorities, Harbor and port authorities), the mariner public, as well as being available for use by commercial value added services providers.
+The provision of “S-125 Service” described in this document, is depicted as those activities after production of the S-125 data by ATON administrations in the above diagram.

 AtoN Administrations will administer and publish local S-125 Data for their area of responsibility.
 Where appropriate should coordinate with adjacent or overlapping AtoN administrations who share responsibility within the same waterway. (e.g. Both the U.S. Coast Guard and Canadian Coast Guard maintain aids to navigation within the waterways comprising the Great Lakes.)